 But re-start those plans I did.
 I won’t even say that i was back on my feet soon enough, because that would imply I was off them in the first place; no, indeed I wasn’t. it was a blip, a temporary aberration, and I wouldn’t permit any sorrow to seep into my mindset, or to receive it from others.
 Once I was living by myself again – albeit a year after the shock news – I was able to restart the process, although I needed to go through the PAR process again.

 As it turned out, this wasn’t necessarily a bad thing; I had a visit from a new social worker to assess my home, and then we discussed what needed redoing and finishing off.
-As it was, we pretty much started from scratch, and I was surprised at myself at how little that worried me; orf course it would have been nice if I could have just gone straight to the end stage, but it was nice to reflect on everything after over a year away from everything.
+As it was, we pretty much started from scratch, and I was surprised at myself at how little that worried me; of course it would have been nice if I could have just gone straight to the end stage, but it was nice to reflect on everything after over a year away.

-The social worker assigned to me was incredibly pateint and thoughtful, and that;s something I would absolutely urge you to consider if you decide to go through this process; make sure you have a social worker who gets you, and who absolutely cares about presenting you truthfully and honesly.
+The social worker assigned to me was incredibly pateint and thoughtful, and that’s something I would absolutely urge you to consider if you decide to go through this process.
+Make sure you have a social worker who gets you, and who absolutely cares about presenting you truthfully and honestly.
 You need to feel comfortable that they understand the points you’re putting across, as well as being able to represent you well in the report they are writing.

 But in response, you need to be open and honest with them.
 They are looking at every part of your life in order to understand you, your parenting style, and your capacity to parent – will you be able to love a child who isn’t biologically your own the same as a child who was?
 Will you be able to give a child who has had trauma a healthy, happy upbringing, but help them deal with the trauma when they need it?
 Bear in mind, that trauma could be physical, mental, sexual, emotional … so it’s okay to think hard about those things and, sometimes, say no. If sexual abuse is something that you simply can’t manage, then now is the time to be honest; it won’t be a black mark against you if you say to the assessing social work that there are things you’re unsure about, or are worried about managing.
 It shows how you’ve developed as a person, and where your strengths and weaknesses are.
 So be honest,